Rich Brimer, Director

 Rich

-Yeah, it’s really obvious the times I watched you and spoken with you.
-I’m looking forward to spending a few days with you painting.
+Yeah, that has been obvious all the times I have watched and spoken with you.
+I look forward to spending a few days with you painting again.

 Dan